 City Council Members are elected volunteers.
 They live within City limits and are your neighbors.
 They all have full-time jobs and families but they also spend a lot of time on City committees and projects because they love Mosier!

-The Mosier City Council meets the first and third Wednesday of the month at 6:30 pm at the Mosier Senior Center, located at 500 East Second Ave.
+The Mosier City Council meets the first and third Wednesday evenings of the month.
 If you want to receive email notices of the meeting schedules and agendas, please email City Hall: firstname.lastname@example.org

 Come join us and help us to represent the needs of all Mosier citizens.
 Come to the City Office to ask about the election cycle.
 When there are vacancies on Council, you can apply for a nomination to a City Council seat.
 For an application form, click HERE.

-These volunteers are the faces of your Mosier local government
+The volunteers below are the faces of your Mosier local government.

 ARLENE BURNS: Mayor